butcherg/rawproc/README.md

 on a few things, though:

 - aspect ratio lock for crop
-- RGB channel mixer for gray
+- RGB channel mixer for gray (2/2/2016: Implemented the RGB sliders, but still needs more work...)
-- a better touch slider
+- a better touch slider (2/2/2016: Now used for saturation and gray...)
 - shell command processing to make use of dcraw input and exiftool EXIF migration
-- at this time, resize is just hard-coded to 640x480 and Catmull-Rom interpolation; I'm going to add parameter tools to do more
+- at this time, resize is just hard-coded to 640x480 and Catmull-Rom interpolation; I'm going to add parameter tools to do more (2/2/2016: Done.)

 This code is essentially a hack; I started it with a wxDevC++ project, but abandoned that IDE some time ago.
 I wrote code for things I could understand; and shamelessly copied code (e.g., spline.h) for things I didn't want to spend the time